The UN Resident Coordinator Office

 The Resident Coordinator’s Office

-As a Multi-Country Office, the RCO, through the hub in Barbados, provides coordinated and strategic programming support through five core areas of expertise
+As a Multi-Country Office, the RCO, through the hub in Barbados, provides coordinated and strategic programming support through officers responsible for five core areas of expertise

 1) Strategic Planning